treesoft-ai/klat/README.md

 # 🌿 Klat — "Green by design.
 Powerful by nature."

-**Meet Klat.** The definitive SWE agent.
+The definitive SWE agent.
 Easy to adopt, powerful to master.
 Built by TreeSoft for the next generation of developers.

 ## Setup